m-a-n-a-v/OCR-Form-Tools/README.md

 * **Label** forms in PDF, JPEG or TIFF formats.
 * **Train** model with labeled data through [Form Recognizer](https://docs.microsoft.com/en-us/azure/cognitive-services/form-recognizer/)
-* **Predict** a single form with the trained model, to extract key/value predictions for the form.
+* **Analyze** a single form with the trained model, to extract key/value analyses for the form.

 ## Getting Started